Teaching Geometry in Kindergarten

 Geometry is an essential part of the Australian math curriculum.

-The Australian Mathematics Curriculum is organised into three content strands.
-They are
+The Australian Mathematics Curriculum is organised under 6 interrelated strands:

-Measurement and geometry are presented together in the Australian curriculum.
-This is done to emphasise their relationship to each other.
-It is expected that your students will develop an increasingly sophisticated understanding of size, shape, position, and movement as they study the Measurement and Geometry content strand.
+It is expected that your students will develop an increasingly sophisticated understanding of size, shape, position, and movement as they study the Measurement and Space content strands.

 If you are interested in learning more about the ACARA Math Curriculum and how you can effectively teach all those math content descriptors through play, check out this blog post: Teaching the F-2 ACARA Math Learning Intentions Through Play Blog Post